Dear CCQ Family,

 PROTOCOLS FOR REOPENING THE BUILDING:

-NO CHILDREN’S MINISTRY – Our Children’s Ministry has not fully reopened today.
-For those who believe their children can sit through the entirety of the service in the Sanctuary or Overflow Room, you are welcome to bring them.
+LIMITED CHILDREN’S MINISTRY – Our Children’s Ministry has not fully reopened to date.
+For those who believe their children can sit through the entirety of the service in the sanctuary or overflow room, you are welcome to bring them.
+As well, we offer Children’s Ministry classes during our 11:00am service for Nursery through 11 years of age.

 THOSE WHO ARE SICK – If you personally or a member of your household feel(s) sick with any symptoms (i.e. coughing, sneezing, fever, runny nose, sore throat, GI disturbance, etc.), please stay home and do not attend church services, ministry meetings, or special events.
 We will continue to make the services available online.

-OFFERING – Offering boxes will be available at the front and back of the sanctuary during the service.
+OFFERING – Offering boxes will be available at the front and back of the sanctuary during the service if you desire to give in person.
 Our ushers will not be receiving offering by the passing of baskets.
 If you desire to give online, please visit: www.ccquakertown.org/giving

 FELLOWSHIP AFTER SERVICE – At the end of the service, we are encouraging anyone who desires to fellowship after church services to please do so off-site so that sanitization can take place.

-SANITIZATION BETWEEN SERVICES – Before and after our church services, the high contact areas/surfaces of the church will be sanitized, including chairs.
+SANITIZATION BETWEEN SERVICES – Before and after our church services, the high contact areas/surfaces of the church will be sanitized.
 As it pertains to air quality, our HVAC system enables us to properly ventilate while introducing fresh, outside air into the building.
 Lastly, our normal cleaning protocols remain in place during the week.

 RESTROOMS – Will remain open and stocked with hand soap and paper towels.
 Please wash your hands often, especially prior to reentering the Sanctuary.